elotroalex/chiens/_texts/translation.md

 - {:.sp} 2nd Passerby.

-- {:.pr} You're missing the point, my dear cousin ...
+- {:.pr} You're missing the point, my dear kin ...
 You're getting carried away, and passion is worthless in politics.
-A Negro Captain General of Saint-Domingue
+A Negro, Captain General of Saint-Domingue
 - ridiculous, I agree with you,
 - humiliating, I don't deny it,
 - {:.pr} But see here, young man ... dangerous above all else.
 And I'm going to tell you why ...